Fact-checking webinar: AI, is the EU really lagging behind ? Replay available

 What the webinar highlighted:

-Secondly, the webinar highlighted that Europe already possesses significant scientific strengths, with a network of over 300 centres of excellence and a strong capacity for academic output, but that it still suffers from a structural shortfall when it comes to transforming this research into competitive industrial solutions.
-To address this challenge, the EU is developing concrete programmes such as the European Digital Innovation Hubs, AI Factories, Data Labs and ‘test before invest’ schemes, which aim to support businesses, start-ups and the public sector in adopting AI.
+The webinar highlighted that Europe already possesses significant scientific strengths, with a network of over 300 centers of excellence and a strong capacity for academic output.
+However, it still suffers from a structural shortfall when it comes to transforming this research into competitive industrial solutions.
+To address this challenge, the EU is developing concrete programmes such as the European Digital Innovation Hubs, AI Factories, Data Labs and “test before invest” schemes, which aim to support businesses, start-ups and the public sector in adopting AI.
 These initiatives seek to improve access to computing power, facilitate integration into strategic sectors such as healthcare, agriculture, industry and robotics, and enhance the visibility of European innovations in the market.

 A strategic challenge for the long term